Circuits

 On this page you'll learn:

 This page talks about the architecture of a wallet in Aztec.
 Wallets expose to dapps an interface that allows them to act on behalf of the user, such as querying private state or sending transactions.
-Bear mind that, as in Ethereum, wallets should require user confirmation whenever carrying out a potentially sensitive action requested by a dapp.
+Bear in mind that, as in Ethereum, wallets should require user confirmation whenever carrying out a potentially sensitive action requested by a dapp.